European shares near three-week high, with focus on Greek vote

 LONDON, July 15 European shares steadied at

-as investors waited for a crucial vote in Greece on a proposed
+, as investors waited for a crucial vote in Greece on a

 The pan-European FTSEurofirst 300 index was up 0.4